The first half year of operation in retrospect: the staff forms, education is in need, COVID turbulence

 • In addition to malaria, many patients have also visited the centre for gastrointestinal inflammation and stomach ulcers.

-The last few months have shown us that the health centre fulfils its purpose, but that we still have a lot of work to do.
-In the near future, we plan to expand the solar system so that we can operate all laboratory equipment safely and autonomously (regardless of the regular power outages of the public grid), as well as to install a pharmacist window to simplify the delivery of medicines to patients and thus reduce contact with the staff – due to Corona – to the necessary minimum.
+The last few months have shown us that the health center is fulfilling its purpose, but that we still have a lot to do.
+In the near future, we plan to expand the solar system so that we can operate all laboratory equipment safely and independently (regardless of the regular power outages of the public grid), as well as to install a pharmacist window to simplify the dispensing of medication to patients and thus reduce contact with staff – due to Corona – to the necessary minimum.

 Armand Nijafo